When to Change Divorce Attorneys (And How to Do It)

 That's the sunk cost trap, and it's the single most common reason clients remain in attorney relationships that are costing them more than a transition would.
 This article addresses it directly, then covers what the warning signs actually look like, how to change attorneys without disrupting your case, and what happens to your file and your fees when you do.

-One fact first, because it changes how you read everything that follows: you have the right to change divorce attorneys at any time, for any reason.
+You have the right to change divorce attorneys at any time, for any reason.
 No explanation is required.
 No consent from the attorney is needed.
-This is not conditional on what stage the case is at, how much has been spent, or how the attorney responds when you tell them.
+This is the one fact that changes how you read everything else that follows.
+It is not conditional on what stage the case is at, how much has been spent, or how the attorney responds when you tell them.

 Is This Normal — or a Warning Sign?